elastic/kibana/README.md

 The CLI options will override the [configuration options](https://github.com/sqren/backport/blob/master/docs/configuration.md).

-### Node module
+## Backport Module API

 `backport` can be imported as a Node module and interacted with programatically.
+This can be useful when creating automation around the Backport tool.
+See for example the [Backport Github Action](https://github.com/elastic/kibana-github-actions/blob/f5c58195840b8b0cf6036cfeba6e0b497306fb39/backport/index.ts)

 #### `backportRun`